-I’m sure almost everyone’s heard of FizzBuzz, but if you haven’t, it’s is a mythical interview question to see how well you can write code in an environment in which you will never actually write code.
+I'm sure almost everyone's heard of FizzBuzz, but if you haven't, it's a mythical interview question for software engineers to see how well you can write code in an environment in which you will never actually write code.

 The goal is to sufficiently intimidate junior developers so they will know to steer clear of your organization.
 It also has the nice effect of offending senior developers as well, so it's great for quickly narrowing down your hiring pipeline!